webag/ag-modals/README.md

 ##Ajax HTML5 video:

 There are `data-agvideo` and `data-agposter` attributes to firing AgModal for ajax video download with percentage.
-If server don't get the size of video for calculating percentage you need to add `data-agmb` attribute with size of yout file in bytes.
+If server don't get the size of video for calculating percentage you need to add `data-agmb` attribute with size of your file in bytes.

 ```html
 <div id="your_id" data-agvideo="/video/full-video.mp4" data-agposter="/images/poster.jpg" data-agmb="16000000"></div>